YMC-22/smart-filter/readme.txt

 == Description ==

-YMC Smart Filter allows to solve a variety of tasks for displaying posts on site pages.
+Filter posts or custom post types by custom taxonomy / category without page reload with different pagination types.
+Plugin allows to solve a variety of tasks for displaying posts on site pages.
 For advanced developers, there is an opportunity to independently develop layouts for filters and post cards, which makes the plugin universal.

+== Custom Post Type & Taxonomies Support ==
+The plugin supports custom post types.
+You can filter custom post types with the AJAX filter.
+You can select specific custom taxonomies and their terms to showcase.
+If you need to create your custom filter bar or custom post card, you can use the filters which will allow you to create your templates.
+This requires a basic understanding of HTML JavaScript, CSS and PHP languages.
+You can find more details <a href='https://github.com/YMC-22/smart-filter' target='_blank'>here.</a>

 == Installation ==